Special routes of U.S. Route 19: Leesburg bypass route

-U.S. Route 19 Bypass (US 19 Byp.) is a 1.8 mi western bypass of the city of Leesburg in Lee County, which was completed in 2009.
+U.S. Highway 19 Bypass (US 19 Byp.) is a 1.8 mi western bypass of the city of Leesburg in Lee County, Georgia, which was completed in 2009.
 It is concurrent with State Route 3 Bypass (SR 3 Byp.) and briefly with SR 32.
 The entire length of US 19 Byp. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 Griffin business loop

-U.S. Route 19 Business (US 19 Bus.) in Griffin, Georgia is concurrent with US 41 Bus.
-It begins at the intersection of US 19/US 41/SR 3/SR 7 and SR 155, and follows SR 155 north around Griffin-Spalding County Airport.
+U.S. Highway 19 Business (US 19 Bus.) in Griffin, Georgia, is concurrent with US 41 Bus.
+It begins at the intersection of US 19/US 41/SR 3/SR 7 and SR 155 and follows SR 155 north around Griffin–Spalding County Airport.
 Then it turns west at SR 16 until it curves onto SR 92 until finally ending at a wye interchange with US 19/US 41/SR 3.
 All of US 19 Bus. from the southern end of the SR 16 concurrency to the northern terminus is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.